Selling a Business in Queensland: What Buyers Want to See Before They Enquire

 Be prepared to explain weekly owner hours, owner responsibilities, staff structure, manager responsibilities, whether systems are documented and how the transition will work.

 A business that can be transferred smoothly may attract stronger interest, particularly if buyers are looking for a managed opportunity.
-You can support this with a link to INTERNAL LINK: Businesses Under Management for Sale Queensland.
+You can support this with a link to Businesses Under Management for Sale Queensland.

 Staff and systems